cyclops-ui/cyclops/web/docs/templates/templates.md

 2. **2.
 Helm Chart Repository**
 3. **3.
 OCI Repository**

-It is important to remember that Cyclops renders the form based on the `values.schema.json` file.
-That file is used to define values structure in Helm.
+The **`values.schema.json` is a necessary component** in your templates.
+This file is usually used to impose a structure on the `values.yaml` file, but it is also crucial for rendering the GUI in Cyclops.

 You can learn more about it and how to create one by following [Helm docs](https://helm.sh/docs/topics/charts/#schema-files).
 The schema is represented as a [JSON Schema](https://json-schema.org/)

 You can find a list of all the fields you can set below for each field type.